 Facing workplace issues can be confusing and challenging, especially when you are not sure of your legal rights.
 Based on our combined experience of 53 years, our legal team offers you the following tips to guide you.
 These tips should not ever be a substitute for seeking legal advice for your specific situation.

 1. Don’t quit your employment before speaking with an employment lawyer.
 Quitting your job could affect your legal rights, especially in a wrongful discharge case.

-2. Don’t file for unemployment compensation before speaking with an employment lawyer.
+2. Don’t file for unemployment compensation before speaking with a lawyer.

-3. If you are subject to a grievance procedure, be sure to contact an employment lawyer promptly, before you file your grievance, and make sure you meet all deadlines for filing a grievance.
+3. If you are subject to a grievance procedure, be sure to contact a lawyer promptly, before you file your grievance, and make sure you meet all deadlines for filing a grievance.

 4. If you believe you have been the target of harassment, discrimination or retaliation based on your age, sex, gender, religion, ethnicity, or other protected characteristic, you may have deadlines for filing a charge of discrimination.
 You may also have to file time-sensitive complaints with administrative agencies.
-It is important that you contact an employment lawyer as soon as possible following any adverse action taken against you.
+It is important that you contact a lawyer as soon as possible following any adverse action taken against you.

 5. Don’t expect that your computer at work, your work email, or your work cell phone will be private.
 Exercise caution to make sure any sensitive communications are made only from your personal computer or personal cell phone on your personal email.

 6. There are short deadlines under some whistleblower laws.
 If you believe you have been subject to retaliation following your expression of concerns over a potential violation of the law, it is important that you act quickly to seek the guidance of an employment attorney.